Tinker v. Des Moines

 Activity I: History

 Context: By the end of 1965, the U.S. had deployed over 400,000 troops to Vietnam despite the war’s increased opposition.
 Students around the country employed many modes of protest to show their opposition to the United States’ role in the Vietnam War.
-Mary Beth Tinker (age 13), her brother John Tinker (age 15), and Christopher Eckhardt (age 16) decided to wear black armbands to school as a silent, symbolic protest to mourn those who had died in Vietnam.
+Mary Beth Tinker (age 13), her brother John Tinker (age 15), and Christopher Eckhardt (age 16) decided to wear black armbands to school as a silent, symbolic protest to mourn those who died in Vietnam.
 They were suspended on the grounds that their armbands created a “distracting influence” on education and that they had “disturbed the peace.”

 The Tinkers and Eckhardt challenged this decision in district court, where the court ruled in favor of the school district.
 The case moved to the court of appeals, which was deadlocked.
 The case rose all the way to the Supreme Court in 1969.
 In Tinker v.
 Des Moines Independent Community School District, the Supreme Court ruled that the prohibition against the wearing of armbands violated the students’ freedom of speech protections guaranteed by the First Amendment.
 In the 7-2 ruling, Justice Fortas made the now-famous declaration that students and teachers do not “shed their constitutional rights to freedom of speech or expression at the schoolhouse gate.”